yaronvel/smart_contracts/mixer/README.md

 However, if one of the parties (or a third parity) is dishonest, then the honest party might *lose* from the fact that a connection between his public and anonymous addresses was revealed.

 ## Detailed explanation
-In this section we extend the explanation to the case where multiple parties are participating and each have multiple anonymous addresses for which he wishes to transfer his funds.
+In this section we extend the explanation to the case where multiple parties are participating and each has multiple anonymous addresses for which he wishes to transfer his funds.
 We describe the general setting as a game with multiple players, where each player has a public address, denoted by player.public and array of anonymous addressed, denoted by player.anonymous[], where initially each anonymous address holds at least 1 Ether.
 The player publicly makes a deposit of player.deposit Ether and register anonymous claims denoted as player.claims[], where claim i is of value player.claim[i] and directed to address player.anonymous[i].
-When player register a claim it has to deposit 1 Ether (via one of his anonymous addresses).
+When player registers a claim it has to deposit 1 Ether (via one of his anonymous addresses).
 If the sum of claims of all players does not exceed the sum of the deposits, then the contract enables the anonymous addresses to withdraw their claim (and their registration deposit).
 Otherwise, a *revealing phase* begins.
 In the revealing phase the registrees can assign their deposit to a public address that made an initial deposit.
 After the revealing phase each public address has a list of assigned claims, sorted in an ascending order (w.r.t value of the claim).
-The contract assigns to the player N Ether, if the sum of the first N assigned claims do not exceed his initial deposit, and the sum of the first N+1 claims does exceed it.
+The contract assigns to the player N Ether, if the sum of the first N assigned claims do not exceed his initial deposit, and the sum of the first N+1 claims does.
 Finally, the player can withdraw his initial deposit and additional N Ethers.

-The revealing phase guarantees that a rational player will get at least the sum of his initial deposit and registration deposits (as he will assign his registrations to himself).
+The revealing phase guarantees that a rational player will get at least the sum of his initial deposit and registration deposits (as he can assign his registrations to himself).
 In addition, if all players are rational, then no player can benefit from claiming more than his initial deposit.
 Indeed, if player i is dishonest and all other players assigned the claims to their selves, then player i will lose a registration deposit (as he cannot assign all the claims to himself).
 We note that this assertion also holds in the particular case where a player initial deposit is 0.

 ##Contract overview
-The contract has 6 main API functions:
+The [contract](https://github.com/yaronvel/smart_contracts/blob/master/mixer/mix.sol) has 6 main API functions:
 1. `create_new_deal`.
 This function can be called by anyone.
-It defines a parameters for a new mixing deals.
+It defines parameters for a new mixing deals.
 The parameters are: minimal number of participants, registration deposit size and duration of each phase (i.e., how many minutes a *day* last).
 If the minimal number of participants is not achieved in the first day, then all participants can withdraw their deposit after that day.
 The function returns an identifier for the new deal.
 2. `make_initial_deposit`.
 API for the public deposit. msg.value is the value of the deposit.